pressbooks/pressbooks/readme.txt

  5. Navigate to: Themes → Installed Themes.

- 6. Network Enable "Luther", "Clarke", "Donham", "Fitzgerald", "Austen", "Pressbooks Publisher One", and any other Pressbooks theme you want to use.
+ 6. Network Enable "Luther", "Clarke", "Donham", "Fitzgerald", "Austen", "Pressbooks Publisher", and any other Pressbooks theme you want to use.

  7. Navigate to: Settings → Network Settings.